raoulmoise/devops-homelab/containers/tailscale/README.md

 # 🔐 Tailscale (Docker) Setup

 This guide documents how I deployed [Tailscale](https://tailscale.com/) inside Docker to enable secure remote access to my homelab.
+Update: For the new homelab setup with Proxmox, Tailscale was installed with the normal procedure for Linux devices.

 ---